libp2p/go-libp2p-daemon/specs/CONTROL.md

 ### Technical Details

-The libp2p daemon and client will communicate with each other over any multiaddr supported protocol with [protobuf](https://developers.google.com/protocol-buffers/).
+The libp2p daemon and client will communicate with each other over stream sockets with [protobuf](https://developers.google.com/protocol-buffers/).

 Future implementations may attempt to take advantage of shared memory (shmem) or other IPC constructs.